betacraft/easytags/README.md

 usage :

-> easytags {file_name} {tag_name (default:json)}
+> easytags {file_name} {tag_name_1, tag_name_2}
 >example: easytags file.go

 You can also use this with go generate
 For example - In your source file, write following line

->go:generate easytags $GOFILE

-or for xml

->go:generate easytags $GOFILE xml
+>go:generate easytags $GOFILE json,xml,sql

 And run
 >go generate

-This will go through all the struct declarations in your source files, and add corresponding json/xml tags with field name changed to snake case.
-If you have already written a tag, this tool will not change that tag.
+This will go through all the struct declarations in your source files, and add corresponding json/xml/sql tags with field name changed to snake case.
+If you have already written tag with "-" value , this tool will not change that tag.

 ![Screencast with Go Generate](https://media.giphy.com/media/26n6G34sQ4hV8HMgo/giphy.gif)